 I received a free copy of this book and am voluntarily leaving an honest review.

-A man with big problems marries a woman whose father thinks he is not good enough.
 He knows he is not good enough - but does not care.
 And neither does she.
 They love each other.
 But when she gets pregnant, he starts drinking again.
 And disappears.
 God works throughout this book, and although she wonders if it will ever turn out good, God is still working!!!

 The Shadows Trilogy from Juliette Duncan isva well-written clean romance based on Christian principles.
 It's a series lots of depth and faith building.
 The characters are true to life and you get to know them well.
 The story is a moving and captivating one which is engaging till the end.
 The only pity is that the series is finished.